Regional Guard Brigades

 The Regional Guard Brigades (Kurdish: لشكری پشتیوانی هەرێمی, romanized: Leshkrey Piştîwanî Herêmî, RGBs) are one of the main military formations of the Peshmerga, the armed forces of the Kurdistan Region.
 The brigades were created as part of efforts to unify the party-based Peshmerga forces under a more centralized command.
-Numbering several dozen brigades, they are formally under the authority of the Kurdistan Regional Government’s (KRG) Ministry of Peshmerga Affairs (MoPA), though in practice many remain aligned with the two dominant Kurdish political parties, the Kurdistan Democratic Party (KDP) and the Patriotic Union of Kurdistan (PUK).
+Numbering several dozen brigades, they are formally under the authority of the Kurdistan Regional Government's (KRG) Ministry of Peshmerga Affairs (MoPA), though in practice many remain aligned with the two dominant Kurdish political parties, the Kurdistan Democratic Party (KDP) and the Patriotic Union of Kurdistan (PUK).
+As part of international efforts to depoliticize and professionalize the Peshmerga, the Regional Guard Brigades have received more extensive training than the party-affiliated units.
 The Regional Guard Brigades have been deployed most notably in the War against the Islamic State (ISIS) from 2014 onward.

 History

 Establishment of the MoPA

 The MoPA was established following the creation of the autonomous Kurdistan Region in Iraq in the early 1990s as an attempt to place the Peshmerga under a unified civilian authority.
 Based on the 50-50 power sharing principle the KDP and PUK passed Law No. 5 transforming the Peshmerga into a regular armed force under the MoPA and prohibiting political parties from maintaining private militias.
 In practice, however, the ministry held little real power, as the armed forces remained divided between the KDP and the PUK.
 This lack of centralized control became evident during the Kurdish civil war (1994–1997), when the two parties used their separate Peshmerga forces against each other.
 After the conflict, the 1998 Washington Agreement, the 2006 KRG unifcation agreement following the Fall of Saddam Hussein, and the organisational reunification of the parties’ separate Peshmerga ministries in 2009, the MoPA was gradually revitalized.
 Under the Multinational Forces in Iraq and Article 117 of the new 2005 Iraqi Constitution the Peshmerga was legalized as one of the permissible regional groups responsible for security in the KRG.